henrietta22589/C--DB-PrivateSchool-Schema-and-Architecture-Public/README.md

 # C# DB Private School Schema and Architecture Public
-This repo uses C# to connect to a DB for a private school management system and extract information
+This repo uses C# to connect to a DB for a private school management system and extract information.

 Using an existing MsSQL Database, I developed a program that made a connection to the database and executed a preset number of sql queries.
 Moreover, it made a connection to the database and inserted input data from the keyboard to the following tables:
 1. students